Henry Fan

-Henry Fan Hung Ling, SBS, JP (范鴻齡; born 2 June 1948 in Shanghai, Republic of China with family roots in Ningbo, Zhejiang) was the managing director of CITIC Pacific and the vice-chairman of Cathay Pacific Airways.
+Henry Fan Hung Ling, SBS, JP (范鴻齡; born 2 June 1948 in Shanghai, Republic of China with family roots in Ningbo, Zhejiang) is a businessman and politician who served as the managing director of CITIC Pacific and the vice-chairman of Cathay Pacific Airways.
 He is now the chairman of Hospital Authority.
 He was a non-official member of the Executive Council of Hong Kong from 2007 to 2009.
 He was previously a barrister practising out of Temple Chambers in Hong Kong.

 He is the elder brother of Fanny Law, a former Hong Kong Government official.
 He graduated from the University of Hong Kong and Peking University.

 In September 2022, Fan lobbied for a "significant expansion" of traditional Chinese medicine used in Hong Kong's public healthcare.
 Days after, the Hospital Authority released a study claiming that traditional Chinese medicine could help long COVID symptoms; however, the study was not conducted in a scientific randomized controlled trial.

 In November 2022, Fan tested positive for COVID.

 In December 2022, Fan admitted that a scheme to hire overseas doctors was "very unsatisfactory," with only 9 of 65 applications given an offer.